sfreet/logvault/README.md

 2.  **Configure the application:**
     Copy or rename `config.yaml.example` to `config.yaml` if you need to make changes.
 The default settings should work for a local setup.

-3.  **Build the application:**
+3.  **Initialize Go Modules and Build the application:**
-    This command compiles the source code and creates an executable file named `logvault`.
+    Ensure you are in the project root directory where `go.mod` is located.
     ```sh
+    go mod tidy
     make build
     ```
+    This command compiles the source code and creates an executable file named `logvault`.

 4.  **Run the application:**
     ```sh